 What Shoes Go Best With Jeans?
 A Closer Look

 The better question might be, “What shoes don’t go with jeans?”
-The truth is, many types of shoes look good with jeans but you have to be mindful of pairing certain shoes with certain types of jeans, as we’ll explore a little bit.
+The truth is, many types of shoes look good with jeans, but you have to be mindful of pairing certain shoes with certain types of jeans, as we’ll explore here a little bit.

 Casual Men’s Shoes

-Casual shoes run the gamut from sneakers to trainers to flip-flops.
-All of them, to some extent, pair decently with jeans (although flip-flops typically serve as summer wear and look best with shorts).
-Not that “casual” means the first footwear you step into when going to pick up your laundry or another quick errand.
-But casual shoes are something you’d wear in the right office setting (business-casual), or a night on the town when you want to look sharp but not overly formal.
+Casual shoes run the gamut from sneakers to trainers and flip-flops.
+All of them, to some extent, pair decently with jeans (although flip-flops typically serve as summer wear and look best with shorts) – not that “casual” means the first footwear you step into when going to pick up your laundry or another quick errand.
+Casual shoes are something you’d wear in the right office setting (business-casual) or a night on the town when you want to look sharp but not overly formal.